RaresAil/gree-ac-node-api/README.md

 The `waitForDevices` from index.ts will return an array of devices (by default is set to return only 1), to send commands use `device.sendCommand(...)`.

+## Not implemented by default

+The following features are not implemented here, but you can manually implement them.

+- Scheduling
+- Synchronizing the time on the device

 ## Config

 In the `src/config.json`, there are the following configurations: